hackclub/some-assembly-required/guide/cpu/map.md

 You may be wondering what this might look like.
 If you are, you're in luck!
 Let's map an instruction to machine code.

-Remember our registers from above?
-We will talk about them [more later](/guide/writing-code/registers.md), but for this example, we just need to remember that they're places where you can store numbers temporarily.
+Remember our registers, or cubbies?
+We will talk about them [more later](/guide/writing-code/registers.md), but for this example, we just need to remember that they're places where you can store things temporarily.

 ```asm
 add r12, 4; Add the number 4 to the number saved in register 12